Instructional Consultant for TAs

 Education and Experience

 Christina received her BA from the University of Pittsburgh in English Literature and Religious Studies and her MA in Counseling Psychology from Pacifica Graduate Institute.
-Currently Christina is finishing coursework in the Counselor Education and Supervision doctorate program in the School of Education.
+Currently, Christina is working on her dissertation on Contemplative Pedagogy in the Counselor Education and Supervision doctorate program in the School of Education.
 Her research interests include psychology of the feminine, liberation psychology, Jungian psychotherapy, somatic psychology and the expressive art therapies.
-She teaches as an adjunct instructor at Point Park University in psychology and uses her teaching experiences as an additional support for TAs.
+She teaches psychology as an adjunct instructor at Point Park University and uses her teaching experiences as additional support for TAs.

 Christina cherishes spending time with her family, enjoying the local city and state parks and continuing to develop herself through workshops and conferences.
 In her free time, she enjoys being a member of Pittsburgh Playback Theatre and is a regular yoga practitioner.